open-dynamic-robot-initiative/trifinger_simulation/docs/index.rst

 .. image:: images/sim_trifingerpro.jpg

-This is the accompanying documentation of the `trifinger_simulation` package_.
+The trifinger_simulation_ package contains a PyBullet simulation environment for the different TriFinger robots as well as helper functions for some tasks (for sampling goals, computing rewards, etc.).

-To know more about the TriFinger robots, check out our official `project website`_, and the preprint_ of this work.
+To learn more about the TriFinger robots, check out the `TriFinger project website`_ and the corresponding paper_.

 .. toctree::